Chrmorod/Chrmorod.github.io/about-me.md

 <span class="image right"><img src="{{ "/images/foto1.png" | absolute_url }}" alt="" /></span>

 <p>
 Hello everybody!
 My name is Christan Molina.
-Throughout my university life I started to have a great interest in programming, especially with subjects like GIS and SDI.
+Throughout my university life I started to have a great interest in programming, specially with subjects like GIS and SDI.

 I signed up in diferents courses about web programming.
 In that moment I realised that I really wanted to spend my time in this matter.